 I thoroughly enjoyed A Quiet Place, even though I can’t stomach horror movies.
 Thank Thor RunPee Sis craves those films, or I don’t think we’d have Peetimes for them.
 But, you know what?
 A Quiet Place isn’t really straight-up horror — or more accurately, it’s a sub-unit of such: scary suspense.
 And those are perfectly fine viewing for movie-goers who don’t enjoy being frightened witless, or mentally disturbed after bedtime.
 I can do suspense.
 After all, Alien and Signs are among my favorite films.
 Take heart, and see this movie if you’re unsure.

 If this was an art-film made to showcase a dialog and soundtrack-free production, or an old-timey silent film, I wouldn’t be interested.
-The only things I could previously appreciate was a silent (and also scary) TV episode of Buffy: The Vampire Slayer.
-As it was, I was entirely, and enjoyably, gripped.
+The only things I could previously appreciate was a silent (and also scary) TV episode of Buffy: The Vampire Slayer — the enchanting episode called Hush.
+As it was, I was entirely, and enjoyably, gripped by A Quiet Place.

 Our only exposition are the many news clippings tacked on basement walls, things panned too quickly to really read.
 Are the aliens Death Angels of God?
 Aliens from a Meteorite?
 Subterranean creatures from a cave in Mexico?
 It’s enough.
 It doesn’t matter.
 More important are the words scrawled on the family white board: THEY HUNT BY SOUND.
 THEY ARE ARMORED.
 Local Area has (3) confirmed.